sketchware/sketchware.github.io/docs/component-calendar.md

 | Calendar | Calendar Component   | Yes      |
 | Number   | Time in milliseconds | Yes      |

-## addValue
+### addValue

-addValue is used to add an amount of time to the Calendar component.
+Add an amount of time to the Calendar component.

 ![add value](assets/calendar/add-value.png)